rr1000/slate/source/index.md

 ## Access Control - 164.312(a)(1)
 ```
 All users within the Catalyze environment are issued a unique user name and password.
 All accounts are local and unique.
-General/shared accounts are not in place and root access is restricted.
+General/shared accounts are not in place and root access is restricted and monitored.

-Catalyze, Inc, has procedures and a process for obtaining access to ePHI should an emergency or disaster occur.
+Catalyze has procedures and a process for obtaining access to ePHI should an emergency or disaster occur.

 Catalyze systems settings on all of its servers have session timeout features enabled and configured to terminate sessions after a period of 30 minutes or less.

-Catalyze, Inc. encrypts all stored data in its environment using 256-bit AES encryption.
+Catalyze encrypts all stored data in its environment using 256-bit AES encryption.
+Additionally, all data in transit is encrypted end to end (more below).
 ```

 Standard | Description